symbol/symbol-docs/source/concepts/account.rst

 Account
 #######

 An account is a **key pair** (private and public key) associated with a mutable state stored on the NEM blockchain.
-In other words, you have a deposit box in the blockchain, which only you can modify with your key pair.
-As the name suggests, the private key has to be kept secret at all times.
+In other words, you have a **deposit box**, which only you can modify with your private key.

+.. note:: The private key has to be kept secret at all times.
 Anyone with access to the private key, ultimately has control over the account.

+Think of an account as **container for assets**.
+It can be used to hold XEM or other mosaics, whether they are tokens or specialized assets.

-Think about NEM accounts as a **container for assets** in the blockchain.
-An account could represent a deposit of tokens, like most blockchains.
-However, it could also represent a **single object** that must be unique and updatable: a package to be shipped, a deed to a house or a document to be notarized.
+Moreover, NEM accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.

 **********
 Properties